 You went to law school to practice law, not to be a salesperson or a marketer.
 Yet, your firm is a business.
 Marketing and sales are necessary parts of any business.

-Many attorneys who find themselves with needs in marketing or sales fall in one of these three categories:
+Many attorneys who find themselves with needs in marketing or sales fall in one of these four categories:

 - Established firms that experience year-over-year revenue declines due to outdated marketing.